smeredith/smeredith.github.io/_drafts/interface.md

 ## DB-9

-I have mixed feelings about the DB-9.
+I have mixed feelings about the DB-9 (DE-9 for the pedantic.)
 On the one hand, it's an ancient and clunky connector that extends a good distance out the back of the interface.
-On the other hand, it is easy to wire up whatever cable configuration is needed for any radio, including space for a capacitor and resistor that some HTs require, or a circuit to convert the UART TTL signals to conforming RS232 signals.
+On the other hand, it is easy to wire up whatever cable configuration is needed for any radio, including space for a capacitor and resistor that some HTs require, or a circuit to convert the UART TTL signals to conforming RS-232 signals.
 A cable for each radio eliminates the need for something like the set of jumpers that the SignaLink uses to configure the pins of the radio connector.

 ![db-9 circuit](db-9-circuit.jpg)